 With context:

 The first version might produce something like "Upload failed.
 Error code 413."
-The second version produces something a nurse can actually understand and act on.
+The second version produces something a nurse can understand and act on.

 A prompt that uses all five components together: